ant-media/Ant-Media-Server/README.md

 The Enterprise Edition of Ant Media Server offers all the features of the Community Edition and more.
 It is designed for better scalability, where your use case requires advanced streaming capabilities and enhanced security features.
 Here are some of the key features of the Enterprise Edition:

-- Sub-second Latency with WebRTC: Ultra-low latency streaming using WebRTC technology with ~0.5 seconds latency.
+- **Sub-second Latency with WebRTC:** Ultra-low latency streaming using WebRTC technology with ~0.5 seconds latency.

-- Cluster Mode: Deploy multiple instances of Ant Media Server in a cluster to handle large-scale streaming traffic and provide high availability and failover support.
+- **Cluster Mode:** Deploy multiple instances of Ant Media Server in a cluster to handle large-scale streaming traffic and provide high availability and failover support.

-- WebRTC Data Channel: Enable data transfer between clients in real-time using the WebRTC Data Channel.
+- **WebRTC Data Channel:** Enable data transfer between clients in real-time using the WebRTC Data Channel.

-- WebRTC Server-Side Recording: Record WebRTC streams on the server side without the need for browser-based recording.
+- **WebRTC Server-Side Recording:** Record WebRTC streams on the server side without the need for browser-based recording.

-- Advanced Security: Secure your streams with SSL/TLS encryption, token authentication, IP filtering, and watermarking.
+- **Advanced Security:** Secure your streams with SSL/TLS encryption, token authentication, IP filtering, and watermarking.

-- Professional Support: Get access to dedicated technical support, training, and consulting services from the Ant Media team.
+- **Professional Support:** Get access to dedicated technical support, training, and consulting services from the Ant Media team.

-The Enterprise Edition requires a licence, and it offers a range of additional benefits to businesses and organizations.
+The Enterprise Edition requires a license, and it offers a range of additional benefits to businesses and organizations.
 With its advanced streaming capabilities, enhanced security features, and dedicated technical support, it is the ideal choice for those who require a reliable and scalable media server for their video streaming needs.

 If you're interested in trying the Enterprise Edition of Ant Media Server, please visit our website or contact us for more information.
 We're always happy to help!